ionic-team/capacitor/README.md

-*Capacitor is currently in alpha and is not production ready.
+*Capacitor is currently in beta and is not production ready.
 We'd love your help testing!*

 # ⚡️ Create cross-platform apps with JavaScript and the Web ⚡️